zhaohaoran/ActigraphLinkSDK/ReadMe.md

 1. Obtain the SDK from GitHub:
 	* Actigraph Link SDK is available for Android (minimum supported version is 4.3 (API Level 18)) [https://github.com/actigraph/ActigraphLinkSDK](https://github.com/actigraph/ActigraphLinkSDK "Actigraph Link SDK and sample app")
-	* Actigraph Link SDK for IOS (Not available at this time)
+	* Actigraph Link SDK for IOS (estimated release October 2015)
 2. Obtain Actigraph Link activity monitors and an ActiGraph CentrePoint Account:
 	* Contact sales@actigraphcorp.com to set up your CentrePoint account
 	* Be sure to request that Link SDK is enabled